owlchester/kanka-docs/docs/account/appearance.md

 ## Nested lists layout

-Some modules like locations, notes, families and others have a **parent** field, meaning they can be nested into trees.
+Some categories like locations, notes, families and others have a **parent** field, meaning they can be nested into trees.
 For example, when browsing the campaign's locations, you can set if you see all locations (**flat**) or if locations are **nested** into their parents first.

 ## Mentions

-When writing text, typing `@` will inject a mention to a selected entity by simply displaying the target entity's name.
+When writing text, typing `@` will inject a mention to a selected entry by simply displaying the target entry's name.
 If instead you always wish to use the advanced mention `[entity:123]` syntax, activate this option.
 Read more info about [mentions](/features/mentions).

 # Interface language